sonaraewyse/sona-wyse-projects/README.md

-# SAAS Final Project: Predicting Global Economic Crises
+# SAAS Projects: Predicting Economic Crises and Forecasting Chemical Levels in Water

-This repository contains the code for my **Student Association of Applied Statistics (SAAS)** final project at UC Berkeley.
-The goal of the project was to develop predictive models capable of forecasting global economic crises based on a variety of economic indicators.
+This repository contains the code used in my projects for the **Student Association of Applied Statistics (SAAS)** at UC Berkeley.
+My first project was on developing predictive models capable of forecasting global economic crises based on a variety of economic indicators.
+My second project was a part of the consulting work we provided for the Environmental Protection Agency.
+Our goal was to forecast levels of specific chemicals in water wells across California to improve regulatory practices and protect drinking water.

-## Project Overview
+## Project 1 Overview

 We focused on using predictive modeling techniques to analyze historical economic data and predict the likelihood of global economic crises.
 We tested a variety of different models and conducted EDA and parameter fine-tuning to find the model with the best accuracy